-The Budget and Infrastructure Committee is a sub-committee of the main Board of Trustees.
+The Budget and Infrastructure Committee is a sub committee of the main Board of Trustees.
 The committee remained stable this year.
-The focus of the committee was be streamlined to focus on finance and premises, with a new committee formed to cover Risk and Audit.
+The focus of the committee was be streamlined to focus on finance and premises..
 The key focus of the committee has been the recovery plans for two of the academies, these plans have been delivered to the ESFA.
-The committee has faced particular challenges during the year, with frequent changes to school funding, teachers' pay, support staff pay, and uncertainty over the teachers' pension cost.
+The committee has faced particular challenges during the year, with the impact of covid affecting school budgets.
+The unknown rebate from exam fees, rising staff absence and cost of cover as well as the implications of lost income through lettings and extended school clubs have all been a particular challenge.
 The committee has also worked on the development of new strategic partnerships, which will have the combined development of a broader curriculum and increased student numbers.
 The Budget and Infrastructure Committee met 6 times during the accounting period.